-The international Space Station (ISS) has a complex water system designed to store and create clean water for the astronauts staying there, about 530 gallons of water is stored on the ISS.
-The water storage system (WSS) improves the resupply/waste water management and iodinated water storage capabilities on the ISS.
-UEI supplied NASA with a hardware and I/O boards to support communication between the components on the ISS, ensuring continuous functionality.
+The International Space Station (ISS) has a complex water system designed to store and create clean water for the astronauts staying there, about 530 gallons of water is stored on the ISS.
+The water storage system (WSS) improves the resupply/wastewater management and iodinated water storage capabilities on the ISS.
+UEI supplied NASA with hardware and I/O boards to support communication between the components on the ISS, ensuring continuous functionality.
 UEI has been such a success, we have been utilized in similar NASA applications, such as the UTS (Urine Transfer System), ISS treadmill, and ISS Food Processing Appliance Control System.

 Airbus TEXUS Modules